 The following tables show the receiver cycling times and Tx keyup times available for Normal, Sleep, and Deep Sleep modes and the power saving measures they correspond to.
-For more details on power and current consumption refer to the TB8100 Specifications Manual (MBA-00001-xx).
+For more details on power and current consumption refer to the TB8100 Specifications Manual.